A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: Complexity Analysis of GPB

 The following technical result provides an important recursive formula for $\{m_j\}$ which is used in Lemma \ref{lem:tj} to give a recursive formula for $\{t_j\}$.
-It is worth observing that its proof uses for the first time the condition that $\tau$ is chosen in the interval $[\bar \tau ,1)$ where $\bar \tau$ is as in \eqref{eq:tau1}.
+It is worth observing that its proof uses for the first time the condition \eqref{rel:tau1}.